CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/using-ae-link.md

     `xmlns:ae="computec.appengine.ui.controls"`

     ![AppEngine](./media/using-ae-link/appengine-controls-namespace.webp)
-3. Add a Link to the Document Number column.
-Change ObjectIdentifier to AppEngine Link.
+3. Add a Link control to the Document Number column by replacing the ObjectIdentifier with the AppEngine ae:Link.
+Configure it with the following properties:

-    - **text** – text that will be displayed.
-Use DocNum and in curly brackets DocEntry
+    - **text**: The value to be displayed.
+Use DocNum, and include DocEntry in parentheses using curly brackets.
-    - **objectType** – in case of SAP object, this needs to be BoFormObjectEnum (or ObjectType).
+    - **objectType**: For SAP object, this needs to be BoFormObjectEnum (or ObjectType).
 BoFormObjectEnum can be found in SAP Business ne SDK.
 In this case this will be fo_Order:

         ![Order](./media/using-ae-link/fo-Order.webp)
-    - **objectSubType** – only needed when opening ProcessForce objects.
-In this example, leave it empty
+    - **objectSubType**: Required only for ProcessForce objects.
+Leave it empty in this case.
-    - **key** – a key of an object we would like to open.
-In this case this will be Sales Order DocEntry.
+    - **key**: The unique identifier of the object to open.
+Here, use the DocEntry of the Sales Order.

             ```xml
             <ae:Link